otherguy/docker-dropbox/README.md

 in order to prevent long startup times. _Note:_ please make sure to have correct permissions on all files before you do this!
 Implemented for [#25](https://github.com/otherguy/docker-dropbox/issues/25).

-### Exposed Volumes
+### Volumes

+- `/opt/dropbox`
+This represents the daemon user's home directory in the container.
+On the host, it will be populated with some binaries, some configuration, account settings, and other settings for Dropbox.
+If you don't mount this folder, your account needs to be linked every time you restart the container.

 - `/opt/dropbox/Dropbox`
 The actual Dropbox folder, containing all your synced files.

-- `/opt/dropbox/.dropbox`
-Account and other settings for Dropbox.
-If you don't mount this folder, your account needs to be linked every time you restart the container.
+Note that you may need to omit this on the first run so that Dropbox can have control to create it.
+Once it is created in the other volume, you can recreate the container with this volume as well.

 ## 🤨 Questions and Gotchas

+### "Dropbox needs to rename your existing folder or file named Dropbox to finish installing"

+Dropbox may fail with this error message present in logs (visible with `docker logs`).
+If this happens, you'll need to run the container once without the `/opt/dropbox/Dropbox` volume.
+See the notes on this above.

 ### Monitoring more than 10,000 folders on Linux